UT Southwestern Medical Center

 Welcome Tatiana!

-Joining us as a rotation student, let's hope Tatiana finds C. elegans as fun as the rest of us do!!
+Joining for a rotation, let's hope Tatiana finds C. elegans as fun as the rest of us do!

 July 2023